successaje/successaje.github.io/_pages/about.md

 - 🌐 Learning new languages (both programming and human languages)

 ## Accomplishments 🏆
-- 📈 Co-founded Marvin BI and contributed to its growth.
+- 📈 Co-founded Game Bloc and contributed to its growth.
 - 📜 Certified in Python, CSS, Django, Bootstrap, jQuery, JavaScript.
 - 🏅 Awarded Motoko Mech NFT and ICP from Zero to Hero NFT.
 - 🔗 Certified in Solana and Tezos blockchain development.